sorush-khajepor/MaxwellConstruction/README.md

 #  Maxwell Construction Solver

-This solver finds the saturation pressure, vapor and liquid density at a specific temperature for Van der Waals (VW), Peng-Robinson (PR), Redlich-Kwong (RK), Soave-Redlich-Kwong (SRK), Carnahan-Starling (CS).
+This solver finds the saturation pressure, vapor and liquid density at a saturation temperature (Tsat) for Van der Waals (VW), Peng-Robinson (PR), Redlich-Kwong (RK), Soave-Redlich-Kwong (SRK), Carnahan-Starling (CS).
 It can also produce results for a range of temperature with double precision accuracy.

+The code finds saturation pressure (Psat), corresponding to Tsat,  that satisfies Maxwell's construction.
+The algorithm in the nutshell is:
+1) Assume a good Psat.
+2) Solve P-Psat=0 to find vapor and liquid densities.
+For a saturation state, we should get three densities.
+The middle one is not real.
+3) Calculate Maxwell integration over the interval  [vapor density, liquid density].
+This must be zero.
+4) Go to one.

 I created and used this library during my PhD on lattice Boltzmann method.
 I hope it helps others.
 For more physics background see https://en.wikipedia.org/wiki/Maxwell_construction

+## Is there a faster way to Find saturation state of a fluid?
+Yes, instead of Maxwell construction condition, we could use the condition that the chemical potential of the liquid phase and the vapor phase should be equal.
+For simplicity, we can use the equality of fugacity coefficients for both phases:

+φ_Liquid = φ_Vapor

+This is not implemented in this code.

 ## Prerequisites
 * CMake